matyasselmeci/hpc-annex/work-order.md

   require additional back-end configuration, because right now HTCondor won't let us use the collector to pass an admin capability from the startd.

+  - [ ] (ToddM) JaimeF is currently reviewing a PR that will 80% solve this problem, but would required the annex creator to have ADMIN level auth'n at the collector.
+We think it could easily be extended to allow an identity authenticated by a method in the ADMIN list which matches the `AuthorizedIdentity` of the ad as well.

   We can consider adding a command which reconnects to the HPC machine in question and `scancel`s the job later (it would require the user